twse/random-stuff/Readable Fonts/Central European.md

 ### Printer's Specials

-When launching egapl with "la" encoding, § is placed in 167.
+When launching egapl with "la" encoding, it will place the section sign (§) in codepoint 167.